RB3572/Capstone/README.md

 <p align="center">Rakshit Kaushik, Alessandro Ferrari, Sergio Papa Estefano, Rishi Bhargava</p>

 ## Data
-(Explination of Data.
-Include what subject, size, variables ect...)
+(Explination of Data: Include what subject, size, variables ect...)

-(Importance of data.  )
+(Importance of data: Include the goal of the project and its real world aplications)